Continuous Multi-line Queues and TASEP: Correlations

-It seems the denominator always is a product of small primes.
-The data for $n\le 6$ suggest in fact a conjecture covering all the $c_{i,j}$s.
+It seems the denominator is always a product of small primes.
+The data for $n\le 6$ suggest a conjecture covering all the $c_{i,j}$s.
 Our main conjecture for the correlations in the continuous TASEP on a ring is the following.

 \begin{conjecture} For $n\ge 2$, we have the following two-point correlations at stationarity

 \end{conjecture}